Nursing Practice Resources

-The SRNA establishes a minimum or safe level of competence for all RN practice areas and communicates these competencies via its resource documents.
+The CRNS establishes a minimum or safe level of competence for all RN practice areas and communicates these competencies via its resource documents.

 Registered Nurse Resources

 The following resources are specifically for Registered Nurses in Saskatchewan.

 The following resources provide further role clarity and guidelines for RNs.
-RNs are self-regulated health care professionals who meet SRNA educational and licensure requirements and have passed the national registered nurse licensure exam.
+RNs are self-regulated health care professionals who meet CRNS educational and licensure requirements and have passed the national registered nurse licensure exam.

 The following resources are for Nurse Practitioners (NP)s.
-An NP meets SRNA educational and licensure requirements, has one of the broadest scopes of practice of all RNs in Saskatchewan, and demonstrates the ability to apply Nurse Practitioner standards and competencies.
+An NP meets CRNS educational and licensure requirements, has one of the broadest scopes of practice of all RNs in Saskatchewan, and demonstrates the ability to apply Nurse Practitioner standards and competencies.